 - Writing reports and risk assessments to support decisions about parole for offenders.

 - Preparing supervision plans for ex-offenders in the community.

-- Interacting with other organizations such as the police, employment agencies, drug and alcohol misuse organizations and support groups, housing organizations, social services, etc.
+- Interacting with other organisations such as the police, employment agencies, drug and alcohol misuse organisations and support groups, housing organisations, social services, etc.